Watching

 NCAR - National Center for AthMospheric Research

 NCARIt is not strictly speaking a university but a research center integrating public and private resources.
-This specific site (there are dozens of them) converts the output of forecasting models into graphs of type plotters, commonly referred to as “spaghetti graphics”.
-In addition to these graphical tools, the site provides an ftp service making it possible to retrieve all the data available for each weather system.
+This specific site (there are dozens of them) converts the output of forecasting models into graphs of type plotters, commonly referred to as "spaghetti charts."
+In addition to these graphical tools, the site provides an FTP service that allows you to retrieve all available data for each weather system.
 Developments are underway to graphically integrate live data from Hurricane Hunters.

 The essential weather links

-There are a multitude of weather and website links dealing with the issue of cyclonic systems.
-From the most elaborate to the most amateurs, it is impossible to go around it.
-Another page talks about “secondary” links, but in this section we will focus on 3 sites that we absolutely cannot neglect as they are complete..
+There are a multitude of weather links and websites dealing with the issue of hurricane systems.
+From the most elaborate to the most amateur, it's impossible to cover them all.
+Another page discusses "secondary" links, but in this section we'll focus on the three sites that absolutely cannot be overlooked, as they are so comprehensive..

 Windy website